DeltaCharlie8/goldsmiths-gym/README.md

-To create this web application you can run the script below
+To create this web application you can run the script below or copy and paste from the script file included in this repository.

 CREATE DATABASE myGym;
 USE myGym;